Updated: Mar 27

-Building a financial foundation is the key to keeping your business operating long term.
-There is no denying it... we all have to answer to the IRS.
+Building a financial foundation is the key to keeping your business operating long-term.
+There is no denying it... we all have to answer the IRS.
 It's way better to send your annual income reports confidentially with the support of a well-balanced financial foundation.

 From SS's experience, the task of "building" a financial foundation is a "goal" for most business owners.
 The business owners we have worked with [while building their websites] haven't completed these tasks yet.
 Some business owners have explained they haven't completed these steps because they're fearful it will be too expensive or too complicated.

 At Stack Strategies, we have a goal of helping small business owners thrive independently.
 We LOVE being in business for ourselves with the pure intention of taking control of our future.
 YOU can take control of your future, too!
 In order to do that, you must do your due diligence as a business owner and organize your business finances.
 The sooner the better!

 Before we go on, we wanted to take a moment to mention that Stack Strategies is in no way a financial advisor.
 Stack Strategies Company is a registered marketing consulting company!
 You can/should always consult a banking representative, account, lawyer, or other legal representatives to ask specific business questions.
 SS is writing this blog post to simply share our experience in building Stack Strategies Company's financial foundation.

 Building a small business financial foundation can take time, energy, and, sometimes, a lot of effort.
 It is an ongoing process.
 When you start formally building your business, the benefits are endless.
 These three steps are the answer to how to build a financial foundation for your small business...

 1. Start BY registering your business with your Secretary of State's Office